cestella/cestella.github.io/_posts/2014-05-07-senate-speech-investigation.markdown

 * The points in the following visualization are colored based on the political party of the author/speaker.
 * Hovering over points will create a tooltip under the point noting the author/speaker and a 5-word description of the topic
 * Selecting a set of points (by dragging the mouse and creating a box which can be placed over the points) will fill in the table below with a link to the original text, the author, and a 3-sentence summary of the most likely important sentences from the document.
-* Visualization is using the amazing visualization library [d3.js](http://d3js.org/).

 <style>
 .tooltip {